zama-ai/fhevm/docs/getting_started/write_contract/hardhat.md

 ```

 In mocked mode, all tests should pass in few seconds instead of few minutes, allowing a better developer experience.

+### Coverage in mocked mode
-Furthermore, getting the coverage of tests is only possible in mocked mode.
-Just use the following command:
+Coverage computation is only possible in mocked mode.
+Run the following command to compute coverage:

 ```
 pnpm coverage:mock